hujhax/austin-improv-wiki/Nice Astronaut.md

 In 2011, Nicole and Tim formed a separate troupe named Townsville to write and perform scripted comedy.
 In 2013, Townsville was folded back into Nice Astronaut.

 ## Etymology
 After narrowing down the potential troupe name from a list of over 200, the troupe wanted to be called "Bad Astronaut" (a pun on "Bad-Ass"), but the name was already taken by a punk band.
-After exploring several alternatives (including "Fat Astronaut"), they settled on "Nice Astronaut"- which is a pun on "Nice Ass".
+After exploring several alternatives (including "Fat Astronaut"), they settled on "Nice Astronaut".

 ### Members
 The troupe was formed by [[Becca Peterson]], [[Allison Alvarez]], [[Patrick Daniel]], [[Clay Crenshaw]], [[Tim Honker]] and [[Carla Goodman]].
 Carla left the troupe after rehearsals began but before the first show.